al-ce/karaml/README.md

 ## ✨ Features
 - Complex modifications on a single line of yaml
-- Map complex events, enable layers (set variables), and require conditions with simple syntax
+- Map complex events (app launches, shell commands, etc.), enable layers (set variables), and require conditions with shorthand syntax
-- Events for when a key is tapped, held, and released in a sequential array with no keys
+- Events for when a key is tapped, held, and released in a sequential array (rather than k/v pairs)
-- Simple schema for requiring mandatory or optional modifiers
+- Simple schema for requiring mandatory or optional modifiers in a pseudo-Vim style
-- Sensible aliases for symbols, shifted keys, and complex names (e.g. `grave_accent_and_tilde` → `grave`)
+- Sensible aliases for symbols, shifted keys, and complex names (e.g. `grave_accent_and_tilde` → `grave`, `left_shift` + `9` → `(`)
-- Accepts regular Karabiner JSON in an 'appendix' table
+- Accepts regular Karabiner JSON in an 'appendix' table so all cases Karaml can't or doesn't plan to handle can still be in one config
 - Automatically update your `karabiner.json` or write to the complex modifications folder and import manually

 ## ⚡️ Quickstart template
-**karaml** is built around the concept of layers.
+**karaml** is built around the concept of layers, which are top-level yaml keys in the format `/layername/`.
 All maps belong to a layer, including any modifications you add to your base layer.
+Layer order in the configuration matters: a key mapped in a 'higher' layer, i.e. a layer written later in the config, will override that same key in a 'lower-level' layer *if* that higher layer is active.

-Use this simple configuration as a template.
+Use this simple configuration as a template with an eye to the layer staucture.
 If you're unfamiliar with yaml, take a few minutes to learn its [syntax](https://learnxinyminutes.com/docs/yaml/).

 <details>
   <summary>Click to expand code block</summary>